Sadducees: Beliefs

-Knowledge about the beliefs of the Sadducees is limited by the fact that not a single line of their own writings survived out of antiquity, as the destruction of Jerusalem and much of the Judean elite in 70 CE seems to have broken them.
-The writings we do have on the Sadducees is often from sources hostile to them; Josephus was a rival Pharisee, Christian records were generally not sympathetic, and the rabbinic tradition (descended from the Pharisees) is uniformly hostile.
+Knowledge about the beliefs of the Sadducees is limited by the fact that not a single line of their own writings has survived out of antiquity, as the destruction of Jerusalem and much of the Judean elite in 70 CE seems to have broken them.
+Extant writings on the Sadducees are often from sources hostile to them; Josephus was a rival Pharisee, Christian records were generally not sympathetic, and the rabbinic tradition (descended from the Pharisees) is uniformly hostile.

 General

 The Sadducees rejected the Oral Torah as proposed by the Pharisees.
 Rather, they saw the Written Torah as the sole source of divine authority.
-Later Pharisee writings criticized this belief as one that strengthened the Sadducees' own power.
+Later writings of the Pharisees criticized this belief as one that strengthened the Sadducees' own power.

-According to Josephus, the Sadducees believed that:
+According to Josephus, the Sadducees beliefs included: